Menu

-Manage multiple, isolated Claude Code sessions directly inside VS Code.
+Manage multiple, isolated AI coding sessions directly inside VS Code.
+Claude Code and Codex CLI out of the box.
 No context contamination.
 No broken git states.
-Just pure flow.

 lanes — VS Code

-Built for developers who want to run multiple Claude agents without the chaos of conflicting file changes.
+Built for developers who run multiple AI coding agents without the chaos of conflicting file changes.

 True Git Isolation